redmorestudio/claude-mcp-marketing/README.md

    - Get recent information about marketing trends and news
    - Analyze competitor strategies and market positions
    - **Requires API key:** Obtain from [Perplexity AI](https://perplexity.ai/)

+8. **Fetch** - For retrieving web content from specific URLs
+   - Access and analyze articles and blog posts
+   - Extract content from websites for research
+   - Monitor specific pages for changes
+   - **No API key required**

 ## Installation Instructions